Things to Do in Arequipa: 12 Must-See Spots in Peru’s White City

 Plaza de Armas

-The Plaza de Armas is the main square in the historic district of Arequipa.
+The Plaza de Armas is the main square in the historic district of Arequipa, Peru.
 Like most squares in South America, this one was really busy and hustling and bustling on the Sunday afternoon.
-It seems the these squares are an important part of life in South American cities, as many families and friends flock to them to socialize on the weekends.
+It seems the these squares are an important part of life in Peru and other South American cities, as many families and friends flock to them to socialize on the weekends.
 Surrounding the square on three sides are many shops and restaurants, and particularly worth mentioning is the chocolate shop.
 Arequipa is also well known for its chocolate and I can promise you I haven't ever tasted better than the chocolate here!
 It is well worth your time to explore the square and its shops.
 The fourth side of the square hosts the Cathedral.

 The Cathedral of Arequipa